CampusKita Day Nursery

 Networking with other partners

-Sharing experiences and learning from each other is one of our top priorities.
+Sharing experiences and learning from each other is one of the top priorities.
 This is why the CampusKita Day Nursery team works very closely with other institutions and experts.

 Other partners include:

 - Schools (especially two primary schools in the area, Grundschule in der Wüste, Altstädter Grundschule, Rückertschule and Elisabeth-Grundschule)